 - Add store brought Masala Powder - Yes, you could directly add all the Chettinad spices while seasoning. and store brought masala powder.
 This will definitely save some time required for roasting and grinding masala.(At times, I prepare this style of curry to speed up the process yet without compromising the taste and flavor).
 And this quicker version of Chettinad chicken curry makes life easier when it is done in an Instant Pot.

-This Chettinad Chicken Curry/Kuzhambu can be a perfect side dish for Biryani, parotta, chapati, idli, dosa, Appam, and white rice.
+This Chettinad Chicken Curry/Kuzhambu can be a perfect side dish for Biryani, parotta, chapati, idli, dosa, Appam, white rice, and basmati rice.
 And it tastes great when served along with Biryani Rice, Chicken Biryani, Ambur Biryani, and similar dishes.

 Looking for different biryani and chicken recipes to cook for your next meal or a party?
 Then you could also check this collection of Best Biryani Recipes and Indian Chicken Dry and Semi Gravy Recipes to enjoy with your family and loved ones.